Optimizing Query Predicates with Disjunctions for Column-Oriented Engines: Evaluation

-{ \bf Dataset.} We used the Forest dataset~\cite{forest} that was used in the majority of the experiments evaluating \tdacb{}~\cite{kastrati_generating_2018}.
-The dataset has 10 quantitative attributes and 2 qualitative attributes of interest.
-Because we wanted to evaluate our algorithms on more than just 12 \patom[s], we duplicated the original dataset 12 times and added the attributes of the duplicated datasets as additional attributes of the original dataset (no join), giving us a total of 144 attributes.
-To avoid having the exact same columns 12 times, we randomly shuffled the records of each duplicate dataset before adding them as extra attributes.
-Furthermore, since the original dataset only contains 581K records, we replicated it 10 times to for a total of 5.8M records.
+We used the Forest dataset~\cite{forest} that was used in the majority of the experiments evaluating \tdacb{}~\cite{kastrati_generating_2018}.
+The dataset has 10 quantitative attributes and 2 qualitative attributes.
+However, because we wanted to evaluate our algorithms on more than just 12 independent \patom[s], we duplicated the original dataset 40 times, shuffled the tuples of each duplicate dataset, and added the attributes of the shuffled datasets as additional attributes of the original dataset, giving us a total of 480 attributes.
+Furthermore, the original dataset only contained 581K tuples, so we repeated the tuples 100 times for a total of 58M tuples.
+Altogether, the size of the generated dataset was 208GB.

-{ \bf Queries.} Similar to the evaluation for \tdacb{}~\cite{kastrati_generating_2018}, we used randomly generated predicate expressions to evaluate our algorithms.
-Each of our predicate trees had a depth of 2, 3, or 4, and the root was randomly designated as either AND or OR.
+{ \bf Queries.} To mirror the evaluation of \tdacb{}~\cite{kastrati_generating_2018}, we used selection queries with randomly generated predicate expressions ranging up to 16 \patom[s].
+However, Kastrati and Moerkotte's evaluation of \tdacb{} included logically related \patom[s], and \tdacb{} leveraged Boolean implication (e.g., \predi{1} implies $\neg\predi{2}$) to significantly increase its runtime performance.
+Since we wanted to directly measure the impact of the number of \patom[s] on our algorithms, we chose to make every \patom[] independent of each other.
+Furthermore, \tdacb{} was only evaluated on CNF and DNF queries, meaning their predicate expressions had a maximum depth of 2.
+In contrast, our predicate expressions were generated according to the following criteria.
+The root of the predicate tree was randomly chosen to either be an AND or an OR.
+Each predicate expression had a predetermined max depth of 2, 3, or 4.
 Each non-leaf node had a randomly chosen number of children between 2 and 5, and each child had some chance to be a leaf node, ensuring that we did not only test on balanced trees.
-For each of the qualitative attributes, we generated a simple $x < c$ comparison \patom[] where $c$ could one of 9 different constants which made the \patom[] have a selectivity of one of $[0.1, 0.2, ..., 0.9]$.
+For each of the quantitative attributes, we generated a simple $x < c$ comparison \patom[] where $c$ could one of 9 different constants, resulting in selectivities of $[0.1, 0.2, ..., 0.9]$.
 For the two qualitative attributes, we had equality \patom[s] of the form $x = c$ where $c$ is one of the possible values of that attribute (one had 4 possible values and the other had 7).
-For the experiments with variable-cost \patom[s], sleep times of 1-10 ns were added per evaluation of a record to emulate the variable cost.
-Our queries were simple selection queries on a single table.
-500 randomly generated predicate expressions were used for each experiment.
+For experiments with variable-cost \patom[s], sleep times of 1-10ns were added per evaluation of a tuple to emulate variable cost.